-(a) The Purchase Price, as defined in Section 3 of the Agreement, shall mean the sum of \$16,250,000.00 payable to Seller at Closing in accordance with the terms and conditions stated in the Agreement.

-(b) Buyer covenants and agrees, on or before Friday, October 27, 2023, to confirm in writing that it has provided the Lender with all outstanding documents or other diligence items requested of Buyer (and its affiliates and principals) or to confirm in writing to the Lender and Seller any such items not delivered due to such not being in Buyer's possession or control.
+- (a) The Purchase Price, as defined in Section 3 of the Agreement, shall mean the sum of \$16,250,000.00 payable to Seller at Closing in accordance with the terms and conditions stated in the Agreement. - (b) Buyer covenants and agrees, on or before Friday, October 27, 2023, to confirm in writing that it has provided the Lender with all outstanding documents or other diligence items requested of Buyer (and its affiliates and principals) or to confirm in writing to the Lender and Seller any such items not delivered due to such not being in Buyer's possession or control.
 Additionally, Buyer covenants and agrees thereafter to promptly provide the Lender with any commercially reasonable items requested in connection with the Assumption Approval and Loan Assumption.
 If the Assumption Approval has not been obtained by Friday, November 17, 2023, Seller shall have the option to terminate the Agreement and have the Deposit returned to Buyer.
-Unless Seller terminates the Agreement, the Deposit shall be non-refundable unless the Lender does not approve the Loan Assumption; provided that in the event Buyer has provided all items requested by the Lender that are within Buyer's possession or control and the Lender has not approved the Loan Assumption, Buyer shall have the right to terminate the Agreement and receive the Deposit by giving Seller written notice thereof no later than Friday, December 1, 2023.

-(c) The first sentence in Section 5 of the Agreement is hereby deleted and the following inserted in lieu thereof:
+Unless Seller terminates the Agreement due to the Lender not approving the Loan Assumption, or if Seller is in default under the Agreement, the Deposit shall be non-refundable unless the Lender does not approve the Loan Assumption; provided that in the event Buyer has provided all items requested by the Lender that are within Buyer's possession or control and the Lender has not approved the Loan Assumption, Buyer shall have the right to terminate the Agreement and receive the Deposit by giving Seller written notice thereof no later than Friday, December 1, 2023. - (c) The first sentence in Section 5 of the Agreement is hereby deleted and the following inserted in lieu thereof: